 Tuition fees for a second degree: €650

-The Mannheim M.Ed.
-Teacher Education program is the right choice for all those who want to work as a teacher either at secondary schools (Gymnasium) or vocational schools.
+The master's program in Teacher Education (M.Ed.) at the University of Mannheim is the right choice for all those who want to work as a teacher either at secondary schools (Gymnasium) or vocational schools.

-The program is based on the B.Ed.
-Teacher Education program and provides in-depth knowledge in the subject-specific courses of the two chosen subjects as well as in Education Sciences and teaching methodology.
+The program is based on the bachelor's program in Teacher Education (B.Ed.) and provides in-depth knowledge in the subject-specific courses of the two chosen subjects as well as in Education Sciences and teaching methodology.
 The two subjects are each studied to the same extent.
 Students thus acquire the professional competence that will be necessary for teaching the respective subject in school.

 Among others, you can choose from the following subjects:

 German ♦ English ♦ French ♦ History ♦ Informatics ♦ Italian ♦ Mathematics ♦ Philosophy/